landofcoder/vendure-payumoney-payment-plugin/README.md

 # Payumoney plugin

+This plugin enables payments to be processed by [PayUMoney](https://www.payu.in/), a popular payment provider.

 The PayUMoney Node library provides convenient access to the PayUMoney API from applications written in server-side JavaScript.

 ## Documentation